 Apple founder Steve Jobs, at one of the German conferences (CeBIT), noticing the huge potential of the engineer Gábor Bojár, decided with the help of his startup Graphisoft to get new clients for his growing Apple company: architects and designers from all over the world.
 To do this, Steve Jobs donates the first Macintoshes to the Soviet startup Graphisoft, which the founder of the startup Gábor Bojár “semi-legally” imported into the Soviet Union.

-Today MiniCAD from Graphisoft is known as Vectorworks, and Diehl Graphisoft is Nemetschek Vectorworks, which today are not the most leading players in the CAD world (more about the relationship between Graphisoft and Nemetschek will be discussed in the third part).
+Today MiniCAD is known as Vectorworks, and Diehl Graphsoft is Vectorworks, Inc., which today are not the most leading players in the CAD world (more about the relationship between Graphisoft and Nemetschek will be discussed in the third part).

 From the name ArchiCAD it is clear that the main field of application of the product is architecture.
 Can ArchiCAD do other planning sections besides architecture?
 Theoretically, this is possible, but it will be associated with a lot of labor: performing other sections using ArchiCAD is about the same as drawing a building on paper in isometric view: minimum automation – maximum manual labor.
 For each section of the design, you will have to look for specialized solutions.